Universal Free School Meals

 The Case for Universal Free School Meals

-Students who eat better do better than students who miss meals.
-Studies of UFSM in other states have shown large test scores and academic improvements at participating schools.
+Studies of UFSM in other states have shown large test score improvements and improved academic performance.